Wintellect/MSLearn/Introduction to Bash/includes/1-create-linux-vm.md

 After creating the VM, you will remote into it so you can use it to practice Bash commands.

-## Create a VM and connect to it with SSH
+## Create a virtual machine

-Let's start by creating a VM and connecting to it so you can execute Bash commands on the command line in the VM.
-To connect to the VM, you will use the [Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell) (SSH) protocol, which enables you to securely connect to remote servers over an unsecured network.
-SSH is supported in the Azure Cloud Shell.
+Creating a virtual machine from the Azure Cloud Shell is a simple process requiring just a few steps.

 1. Navigate to https://shell.azure.com in your browser to launch the Azure Cloud Shell.
 If you are asked to choose a directory, select the one containing the Azure subscription that you wish to use for the VM.